MystenLabs/sui/doc/src/contribute/observability.md

 For example, set `JE_MALLOC_CONF` or `JEMALLOC_SYS_WITH_MALLOC_CONF` to:
 `prof:true,lg_prof_interval:24,lg_prof_sample:19`

-The above setting means: turn on profiling, sample every 2^19 or 512KB bytes allocated, and dump out the profile every 2^24 or 16MB of memory allocated.
+The preceding setting means: turn on profiling, sample every 2^19 or 512KB bytes allocated, and dump out the profile every 2^24 or 16MB of memory allocated.
 However, the automatic profiling is designed to produce files that are better named and at less intervals, so overriding the default configuration is not usually recommended.